 Why build a 'bog garden' around your pond for wet or damp soil:

-Build a 'bog garden' or 'stream edge' to the pond or moving water area:
+Build a 'bog garden' or 'stream edge' to the pond water area:

 - Create an extended habitat for wildlife to keep them protected.

-- It will give a visual backdrop to your water area.
+- Grow a visual backdrop to your water area.

-- it replicates the emergence zone that amphibians use as they enter and leave the pond at various stages of their lifecycle.
+- It acts as the emergence zone for amphibians as they enter and leave the pond at various stages of their lifecycle.

 Method of 'bog garden' construction:

-- Dig out 2’ of soil in a straight sided shape and line the hole with cheap lining material like builders damp proof membrane.
+- Dig out 2ft of soil in a straight sided shape and line the hole with cheap lining material like builders damp proof membrane.